 Krakow is a popular summer destination but is becoming more well-known as a great break destination during Christmas and New Year.

 It’s a fun, young city with so much history, great nightlife and laid-back cafe culture.
-While you’re in Krakow, be sure to check out these things to do.
+While in Krakow, be sure to check out these things to do.

 - Wawel Hill and Castle – Medieval royal castle and museum area.
 Try to visit at least one of the buildings in the museum complex.